Urigo/graphql-modules/website/docs/advanced/middlewares.md

 }
 ```

-It's important to undertand that every middleware should do one of three things:
+It's important to understand that every middleware should do one of three things:

 - throw an exception
 - return the result of `next()`